Muskan-Seth03/Voice-Shopping-Assistant/README.md

-# ShopVoice
+# 🛒 ShopVoice

-ShopVoice-Agent is an intelligent voice assistant designed to enhance the shopping experience by providing users with personalized recommendations, answering queries, and facilitating seamless interactions with e-commerce platforms.
+🛍️ **ShopVoice-Agent** is an intelligent voice assistant designed to enhance the shopping experience by providing users with personalized recommendations, answering queries, and facilitating seamless interactions with e-commerce platforms.
 Utilizing advanced natural language processing and machine learning techniques, ShopVoice-Agent aims to streamline the shopping process and improve customer satisfaction.

-## Essential Features
+## ✨ Essential Features

-- Voice command integration for hands-free shopping list management
+- 🎤 Voice command integration for hands-free shopping list management
-- User authentication and session management
+- 🔐 User authentication and session management
-- Product suggestions and alternatives
+- 💡 Product suggestions and alternatives
-- Shopping list creation, update, and management
+- 📝 Shopping list creation, update, and management
-- Responsive UI with modern design using TailwindCSS
+- 📱 Responsive UI with modern design using TailwindCSS
-- Secure API with JWT authentication
+- 🔒 Secure API with JWT authentication
-- Integration with AI services for enhanced user experience
+- 🤖 Integration with AI services for enhanced user experience

-## Tech Stack
+## 💻 Tech Stack

-### Client
+### 🚀 Client

-- React 18 with TypeScript
+- ⚛️ React 18 with TypeScript
-- Vite as the build tool
+- ⚡ Vite as the build tool
 -    TailwindCSS for styling
-- React Router for routing
+- 🧭 React Router for routing
-- Axios for API requests
+- 🌐 Axios for API requests

-### Server
+### 🖥️ Server

-- Node.js with Express framework
+- 🟢 Node.js with Express framework
-- MongoDB with Mongoose ODM
+- 🍃 MongoDB with Mongoose ODM
-- JWT for authentication
+- 🔑 JWT for authentication
-- Express-session with MongoDB session store
+- 📊 Express-session with MongoDB session store
-- Hugging-face Inference API
+- 🧠 Hugging-face Inference API
-- Other utilities: bcrypt, cors, dotenv, (logging)
+- 🛠️ Other utilities: bcrypt, cors, dotenv, (logging)

-## Installation
+## ⚙️ Installation

-### Prerequisites
+### 📋 Prerequisites

-- Node.js (v16 or higher recommended)
+- 🟢 Node.js (v16 or higher recommended)
-- MongoDB instance (local or cloud)
+- 🍃 MongoDB instance (local or cloud)
-- npm or yarn package manager
+- 📦 npm or yarn package manager

-### Setup
+### 🛠️ Setup

-1. Clone the repository:
+1. 📥 Clone the repository:

 ```bash
 git clone <repository-url>
 cd ShopVoice
 ```

-2. Install server dependencies:
+2. 📦 Install server dependencies:

 ```bash
 cd server
 npm install
 ```

-3. Install client dependencies:
+3. 📦 Install client dependencies:

 ```bash
 cd ../client
 npm install
 ```

-## Environment Variables Setup
+## 🔧 Environment Variables Setup

 Create a `.env` file in the `server` directory with the following variables: